As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Challenge assumptions and beliefs that you may be holding you back.

-Identify concrete actions to take that will make progress towards
+Identify concrete actions to take that will make progress towards your goals.

 Accelerate your development and build your ability to self coach.